 2022.
 Identity, ideology and threatening communication.
 Journal of Language Aggression and Conflict 10:2 ► pp. 315 ff.

 Guillén-Nieto, Victoria & Dieter Stein

 Peters, Arne & Marije van Hattum

-This list is based on CrossRef data as of 11 june 2021.
+This list is based on CrossRef data as of 18 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.